pkulchenko/ZeroBraneStudio/doc-plugin.md

 A console alias allows adding commands to the local console in the IDE.
 This is done using `AddConsoleAlias(name, commands)` and `RemoveConsoleAlias(name)` methods.
-For example, to add `install` and `uninstall` commands to the console, you may to the following:
+For example, to add `install` and `uninstall` commands to the console, you may do the following:

 {% highlight lua %}
 local commands = {